xcsp3team/pycsp3/README.md

 Information about how piloting these embedded solvers can be found in [this document](https://github.com/xcsp3team/pycsp3/blob/master/docs/optionsSolvers.pdf).

 Of course, it is possible to launch on generated XCSP3 instances (files) any solver that recognizes the XCSP3 format.
+For example, see the results of the [2022 Competition](http://www.xcsp.org/competitions/).
-It is, for example, immediate to run ACE or Choco on XCSP3 instances (files) as the respective executables (jar files) are present in directories `pycsp3/solvers/ace` and  `pycsp3/solvers/choco`.
+It is also immediate to run ACE or Choco on XCSP3 instances (files) as the respective executables (jar files) are present in directories `pycsp3/solvers/ace` and  `pycsp3/solvers/choco`.
 For example, for running ACE on the XCSP3 instance 'zebra.xml', just execute:
 ```console